ContextLab/pupil-memory-analysis/README.md

 # Analysis: Familiarity alters pupil dilation response to new items

-This repository contains all of the materials for creating the analyses and plots in our manuscript <i>Familiarity alters pupil dilation response to new items</i>, currently under review at eLife (https://elifesciences.org/).
+This repository contains all of the materials for creating the analyses and plots in our manuscript <i>Familiarity alters pupil dilation response to new items</i>, (under review at <href ='https://elifesciences.org/'>eLife</a>).
 To replicate our analyses, see `code/README.md`.

 <hr>